vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 On Friday 2026-02-27, I skipped all exercises.
 This was because I needed to do potatoes prep before my meal, and I also got delayed by some work stuff in the morning and early afternoon.

+## 2026-02-28: reduced indoor jogging and abridged strength exercises

+On Saturday 2026-02-28, it was very hot both indoors and outdoors, resulting in heat-related exhaustion and fatigue that led to a lower level of exercise than usual.
+I did indoor jogging for 20 minutes, compared to my usual duration of 30 to 35 minutes.
+I also stopped my strength exercises early.
+I finished the dumb bells portion but skipped the kettlebell and push-ups as I was exhausted after the dumb bells portion.

+My number of reps for the 20 lb dumb bells was a little lower than usual.
+My hold durations for hand grippers earlier in the day were also a little lower than usual.